2 Fuel Oil Kerosene

-The Arkan Alfalah Manufacturing facility is ISO certified hub located in AL KHOBAR industrial area.
-It provides the local manufacturing of the submersible robots and provides training and supply of spare parts under a license from Partners in the USA.
+The AFI Manufacturing facility is ISO certified hub located in AL KHOBAR industrial area.
+It provides the local manufacturing of the submersible robots and provides training and supply of spare parts.

 The facility is certified from TUVSUD and has the ISO 9001:2015 (Quality Management system), 14001:2015 (Environmental Management System), and 45001:2018 (Occupational Health and Safety management system).